 That said, IPVanish offers tons of configuration, and you can fine-tune your day-to-day experience more than most on this list.
 For those in the US or just after US media, it’s a seriously quick contender and worth your consideration.

-2. IPVanish – September sale is offering huge savings
+2. IPVanish – Black Friday deal is offering huge savings

 As one of the best-known services around, NordVPN is a great shout if you’re looking for a US VPN.
 With tons of servers and server locations, you can trust that you'll have access to good speeds not only in the US, but the world over.

 Nord will let you stream pretty much anything you want – including iPlayer – which for many will be its greatest selling point.
 However, that’s not its only strength.
 Nord incorporates some excellent security-focused features like 2048-bit encryption and class-leading DNS protection, plus a kill switch, Double VPN and Onion over VPN.